kimd98/Intelligent-Olfactory-Sensor/README.md

 ## Technologies
 - Raspberry Pi Compute Module 3, Gumstix Geppetto Dev board and Sensirion SGP40
-- Data collection for Deep Learning using NumPy
+- Data collection for Deep Learning using Pandas
-- Classification with TensorFlow customized training
+- Classification SKlearn techniques

 ## Fragrance Wheel and Scent Families
 Every perfume and after shave is based on the different scent families.
 A scent family has distinctive characteristics and often individuals will gravitate toward one scent family over another when choosing personal fragrances.
 Scent families are broken up into four main categories: